rahulgopinath/rahulgopinath.github.io/_posts/2026-06-09-ttt-grammar-inference.markdown

 $$ depth(DT) $$ queries, far fewer than L*'s $$ O(|suffixes|) $$.

 At any inner node, either child may itself be another inner node.
-This is not like a trie where deeper nodes share a common prefix with their parent — the suffix at a deeper node is simply a different, independent question that separates states the shallower question could not.
+This is not like a trie where deeper nodes share a common prefix with their parent;
+the suffix at a deeper node is simply a different, independent question that separates states the shallower question could not.
 The tree gets deeper only when a pair of states survive all questions asked so far and a new